-IBM Rational DOORS Next Generation (DNG), formerly Rational Requirements Composer, is a repository for storing the requirements to which a software program is developed.
-It is a member of the CLM suite.
-Very often, software must meet the requirements of a wide range of stakeholders.
-The various requirements must be carefully organised and prioritised so that the most important requirements are implemented first, requirements do not conflict and requirements are not lost or forgotten.
-DNG provides a powerful platform to accomplish these goals and is a considerable improvement on managing requirements by individual documents and email – enabling quicker and more cost effective IT project delivery.
-IBM DNG also integrates with the rest of the CLM suite so that its requirements can be linked directly to the stories and code managed in Rational Team Concert (RTC).
-In this way, elements of code can be traced all the way back to the requirements.
+IBM Rational DOORS Next Generation provides a powerful platform to accomplish these goals and is a considerable improvement on managing requirements by individual documents and email – enabling quicker and more cost-effective IT project delivery.
+IBM DOORS Next Generation also integrates with the rest of the CLM suite so that its requirements can be linked directly to the stories and code managed in Rational Team Concert (RTC).
+This way, elements of code can be traced all the way back to the requirements.

-The main benefits of DOOR Next Generation are as follows:
+The main benefits of DOORS Next Generation are as follows:

 - Requirements are stored in one place, preventing the creation of several versions of the same requirement.
 If a requirement is changed, all stakeholders can see the change and comment on it.

-- Reviews can be structured and tracked so as to make sure that everybody who needs to review and approve a requirement does so.
+- Reviews can be structured and tracked to make sure that everybody who needs to review and approve a requirement does so.

 - Requirements can be grouped into logical sets that can form the basis of a release of software.
 The requirements in a group can be reviewed together and passed as a group to RTC for implementation.